-Not one program or program type can reduce homelessness in the community—it is the relationship between interventions that ultimately drive community goals of ending homelessness.
-Short-term housing solutions provide a temporary solution to bridge the gap from homelessness to permanent housing by providing individuals with wrap-around support and services to help stabilize their lives.
+Not one program or program type can reduce homelessness in the community—it is the relationship between interventions that ultimately drives community goals of ending homelessness.
+Short-term housing solutions temporarily bridge the gap from homelessness to permanent housing by providing individuals with wrap-around support and services to help stabilize their lives.

 The Salvation Army, Canada’s largest non-governmental provider of social services, operates an increasing number of short-term housing facilities across Canada that offer people at risk of or experiencing homelessness a safe, supportive and semi-independent environment where they can rebuild their lives and make the transition from homelessness to stable housing.